 That low-cost option of paying only for the time I was in-office with clients was a blessing and a really convenient way for me to dip my toes into in-person sessions.
 There are pros and cons to both telehealth and in-person sessions.
 I really like getting to see people in person and feel there is an added level of connection to the sessions.
 On the other hand, telehealth is super convenient for everyone, but also comes with tech issues and potential barriers with not being in the same room (especially when it comes to assessing clients with eating disorders).

 When COVID hit the U.S., I switched all my clients over to telehealth.
 It was a really easy transition for me because I already had my telehealth system up and running.
 Phew!
-(In case you’re wondering, here is a referral link to the system I use – Simple Practice).
+(In case you’re wondering, here is an affiliate link to the system I use and love – Simple Practice).